What are the practice requirements for PECS?

 The PCF PECS Vendor Solicitation occurs in January of each Performance Year.
 The updated vendor list is published in May and can be found here.

-Please see this Quick Link, How to Register as a Practice Site User.
+Please see this Quick Link, How to Register for Practice Login Credentials.

 How do I register a practice site?